ganesha360/SocketStudy/README.md

+# Develop By : Aravind R
+# Reg No : 212223230019
 # Ex.No:1a                      Study of Socket Programming

 ## Aim:
 To perform a study on Socket Programming